On inverse Goodstein sequences: Results in set theory

 \begin{remark} This proof also gives us a first upper bound on $\nu(D, 0)$ for a dilator~$D$: We have $\nu(D, 0) < \kappa$ where $\kappa$ is the least uncountable regular cardinal greater than $D(\omega)$.
 For the Goodstein dilator $G$ (and any other dilator that we consider in second order arithmetic), this entails that $\nu(G, 0)$ is countable. \end{remark}

 The next proof makes use of so-called \emph{Bachmann-Howard fixed points}.
-This concept was first introduced by Freund (cf.~\cite{Freund18Higher, Freund18PhD, FreundCategorical, Freund19, Freund20}).
+An argument using this technique has been conjectured by Weiermann.
+The concept was first introduced by Freund (cf.~\cite{Freund18Higher, Freund18PhD, FreundCategorical, Freund19, Freund20}).
 While he mostly uses these fixed points in the context of reverse mathematics, he also shows that they exist in ``regular'' set theory.
 With our proof, we give further evidence that Bachmann-Howard fixed points are a valuable tool outside of second order arithmetic. \begin{definition} Given a dilator $D$, we call an ordinal $\alpha$ a \emph{Bachmann-Howard fixed point} if there exists a map

 satisfying the following for any $\sigma, \tau \in D(\alpha)$: \begin{enumerate}[label=(\roman*)] \item If $\sigma < \tau$ and $\supp^D_\alpha(\sigma) \subseteq \vartheta(\tau)$, then we have $\vartheta(\sigma) < \vartheta(\tau)$. \item We have $\supp^D_\alpha(\sigma) \subseteq \vartheta(\sigma)$. \end{enumerate} We call $\vartheta$ a \emph{Bachmann-Howard collapse}. \end{definition}